Aleksandar1231/exercise-tracker/README.md

 # exercise-tracker

-To run on local machine, open 2 command shells:
+To run on local machine, open command shell:

-  On first command shell, start the app:
+  Start the app:
     $npm start

-  On second command shell, go into backend directory and start the server:
-    $cd backend
-    $nodemon server